 If you research the topic, you will discover there are many different ways to prepare for guests.
-The range of difference is broad.
+The range of differences is broad.
 From simple company-ready preparedness all the way to the Martha Stewart 5-star hotel standard.
 Try not to place high expectations on creating a stellar experience.
-Instead take joy in the process of creating a relaxing haven.
+Instead, take joy in the process of creating a relaxing haven.

 The Spirit of Hospitality Is Not About Perfection

 Your main goal should be to have your home good enough for a last minute guest.
 Not perfect.
 You are working toward creating a haven of peace, where a guest can stay for a few days and visit you.
 Your hospitable attitude is more important than an immaculate magazine-style home.
-There is a bonus to keeping your home clutter free and tidy however, you get to enjoy it now!
+There is a bonus to keeping your home clutter-free and tidy however, you get to enjoy it now!
 Make the process a fun game and create your very own bed and breakfast-style getaway which you can also share with loved ones.

 De-Clutter Your Home Before Guests Arrive

 Create the daily decluttering habit.
 There is no single task that will beautify your home more than decluttering.
 Remove all but the essential from your home décor.
 The principle of "less is more" also works when decorating.
 Set your timer for a few minutes and tackle a section of your choice.